Introduction

 Install required R packages

 During the course we will need a number of R packages.
 Packages contain useful R code written by other people.
-In most workshops we will use the packages tidyverse, nlme, lme4, and emmeans.
+In most workshops we will use the packages tidyverse, nlme, lme4, emmeans, and ratdat.

 To install these packages, open RStudio and copy and paste the following command into the console window (look for a blinking cursor on the bottom left), then press the Enter (Windows and Linux) or Return (MacOS) to execute the command.